nlesc-nano/ceiba/paper/paper.md

 In particular, many datasets containing the results of computationally expensive simulations are being assembled in different scientific fields ranging from biology to material science.
 However, many research teams lack the proper tools to collaboratively create, store and access datasets that are crucial for their research [@Wilson2017].
-This lack of suitable digital infrastructure can lead data loss, unreproducible results, and inefficient resources usage that hinders scientific progress.
+This lack of suitable digital infrastructure can lead to data loss, unreproducible results, and inefficient resources usage that hinders scientific progress.
 The *Ceiba* web service provides a technical solution for teams of researchers to jointly run the simulations needed to create their dataset, organize the data and the associated metadata and immediately share the datasets with each other.
 By doing so, *Ceiba* has the potential to not only improves the data